jspenger/paciofspython/FINALREPORT.md

 This code base is no longer being maintained.
 The program in this current state is not usable for a replicated file system, as the data is not replicated to other servers.
-Furthermore, the current implementation does not order guarantee any order on the transactions appended to the blockchain.
+Furthermore, the current implementation does not guarantee any order on the transactions appended to the blockchain.
-The program does, however, serve as a base for building a RPC file system service in Java and C++.
+The program does, however, serve as a base for continued work on PacioFS.

-### Design - PacioFS
+### 2.1 Design - PacioFS
 The PacioFS Server implementation consists of:
 - a MultiChain abstraction
 - a file system abstraction